Arcadia-Science/2025-zoogle-experiments/README.md

 ## Data

-To download data for this analysis, we have a Snakemake workflow.
+To download data for this analysis, we have developed a lightweight Snakemake workflow.
 Replace `<n>` with the number of cores you want to use.

 ```{bash}
 snakemake --snakefile workflows/download_data.snakefile --use-conda --cores <n>